dh4gan/exoplanet_circle/README.md

+Python dependencies:

+Written for Python 2.x (untested on 3.0); uses numpy and matplotlib (plus other standard Python modules)

 These Python scripts will:

 i) Make a wget call to the Exoplanet Archive hosted by IPAC to obtain exoplanets and Kepler candidates where their physical radius is known, and write this data to file;